FACON-Nicolas/FACON-Nicolas/README.md

     <img src="https://badges.frapsoft.com/os/v2/open-source.svg?v=103" alt="">
 </p>

-<center>This repository is composed by a pong game source code.
+<center>This repository is composed by a source code of pong game
-The game is a beta version, many bugs are still present and the project needs a new conception for a cleaner code</center>
+The game is a beta version, many bugs are here and the project needs a new conception for a cleaner code</center>

 <p align="center" style="margin: auto;"><img align="center" src="resources/pong.gif" width="600" alt="" />
 </p>